Dorkside/Dorkside/README.md

 Leading the industrialization of a Generative AI PoC project at AXA, focusing on stakeholder management and product vision.

 ## My Journey
-Technical Lead @AXA Group Operations: Steering the team in developing complex software solutions and process improvements.
+- AI Product Engineer @AXA: Involved in pioneering projects in Generative AI.
-AI Product Engineer @AXA: Involved in pioneering projects in Generative AI.
+- Technical Lead @AXA Group Operations: Steering the team in developing complex software solutions and process improvements.
-Technical Lead @SPARTE: Developed a collaborative platform for BIM model data, honing my skills in leadership and team management.
+- Technical Lead @SPARTE: Developed a collaborative platform for BIM model data, honing my skills in leadership and team management.
-Software Engineer: Rapidly adapted to new technologies, including Vue.js, showcasing my ability to thrive in dynamic environments.
+- Software Engineer: Rapidly adapted to new technologies, including Vue.js, showcasing my ability to thrive in dynamic environments.
-Earlier Adventures: From bartending to software development, every step has taught me the value of adaptability, quick problem-solving, and effective communication.
+- Earlier Adventures: From bartending to software development, every step has taught me the value of adaptability, quick problem-solving, and effective communication.

 ## Core Competencies
 🌐 Languages: Javascript, Python, Vue.js, and more

 🤖 Specialties: Generative AI, Product Engineering

 🤝 Soft Skills: Leadership, Team Management, Stakeholder Engagement

 📈 Continuous Learning: Always eager to learn and grow; currently gearing up on Generative AI.

 ## On a Personal Note